 If you are looking for a magical safari location with beautiful lodgings featuring sliding glass doors, and like the idea of falling asleep to the sounds of an African river, including hippo grunts, you can’t get much better than Tongabezi Safari Lodge.

 Tongabezi Lodge is a romantic safari hideaway on the banks of the Zambezi River just upstream of Victoria Falls.
 There are six premium Houses with luxurious king beds swathed in mosquito netting, four with sliding doors that guests can choose to leave entirely open, a Tree House that is open to the river, and a Garden House that faces onto a private walled garden.
 Large verandah-styled decks overlook the Zambezi River.
 The bathrooms have large walk-in showers, a vanity with two sinks, and fabulous claw-footed baths offering great Zambezi River views.

 The reception and gift shop sit in the upper area of the Safari Lodge grounds.
 Lower down the path and just above the river, you will find the dining area, a small bar, and a lounge area.
 These sections are all entirely open to a large two-tiered deck jutting above the river bank.
-The upper tier contains the fire pit for evening sundowners, the lower tier, tables for dining.
+The upper tier contains the fire pit for evening sundowners and the lower tier tables for dining.
 The swimming pool is located slightly further downriver.
 For dinner, guests are usually directed to the upper deck for drinks and conversation around the fire pit.
 If you don’t want the company, you can ask to be shown directly to a table.
 You can dine indoors or outside on the deck overlooking the river.
-The deck is lit along the edges with lanterns… truly magical.
+The deck is lit along the edges with lanterns, truly magical.

 Take a river cruise to visit the sandy islands, hippos, and crocodiles of the Zambezi River, or try an Ultralite or helicopter flight over the falls and visits to the famous Livingstone Island, where guests can swim to the edge of the Falls.